selfdefined/web-app/11ty/documentation/development.md

   href: '/documentation'
 ---

-This guide will walk you through the current state of the development config.
-Things get a bit technical here. 🤖
+This guide will walk you through the process of setting up your computer so that you can run Self-Defined locally.

-All file names, except stated differently, are relative to the project root.
+## Pre-requisites

+Whether you'd like to contribute a definition, or

+To contribute to Self-Defined, you should be familiar with local development tools such as Git and the terminal, and comfortable working in a text editor such as Visual Studio Code, Sublime, or Atom.
+Additionally, you'll need to a GitHub account to submit your changes to us for review.

+We're working on making it possible to contribute definitions to Self-Defined without the need for developer tooling!
+Stay tuned!

+If you'd like some help getting your local development environment set up, check out our TBD_LINK_TO_SETUP_GUIDE.
+Otherwise, you can continue to the next section.

+## About the project

-We are using [Eleventy](https://www.11ty.io/) to generate the site based on the given definitions.
-As a module bundle we use Parcel.
+We're using [Eleventy](https://www.11ty.io/) to generate Self-Defined website, and Parcel to bundle our modules.

-## Setup
+## Installing Self-Defined

-You will need to have Node and Git installed on your machine.
-To start developing please create a fork of the root repository.

-Afterwards, install the dependencies.
+In your terminal, run the following command:

 ```bash
 npm install
 ```

-That’s it, actually.

-## Development Mode
+This will install everything you need to run Self-Defined locally.

-To start the dev server run this command:
+## Starting the development server

+In your terminal, run the following command:

 ```bash
 npm run serve
 ```

-This will start Eleventy’s development server and watch the CSS entry point for changes.
-The output in the console will show the local URL to use.
+This will start Eleventy's development server and watch all the project's files for changes.
+Once the startup process completes, you your terminal will show you the local URL where Self-Defined is running.
+We default to [http://localhost:8080](http://localhost:8080).

 ### Eleventy Config